GE Dash 8 Series: Dash 8-44CW (C44-8W)

 A total of 53 examples of this model were built in 1993–1994, all of them were owned by CSX numbered 9000-9052.
 This was the preproduction version of the Dash 9 series containing its innards but having an extended Dash 8 carbody (with the exception of the first three locomotives).
-They were all derated to 4,000 hp, and were scrapped in 2023.
+They were all derated to 4,000 hp, and redesignated as CW40-9s.
+The majority of the fleet was retired and stored between 2017 and 2023.
+Only a handful of the original 53 remain in service as of 2026.
 It carried pre dash 9 specifications, with upgraded split-cooling system, dynamic brake grid, electronics, control systems, and updated traction motors.